Getting back to everyday activities as quickly as possible is key to a successful recovery after surgery.

 Getting up and moving after surgery is one of the most important things you can do to speed up your recovery.

-Mobilising helps prevent blood clots, helps return of bowel function, improves pain and reduces the risk of complications.
+Mobilising helps prevent blood clots, helps return of bowel function, improves pain and reduces the risk of post-surgery complications.

 What to expect